 LIVRARIA LER DEVEGAR

 Portugal has a rich literary history and Ler Devegar is one more of its outstanding bookshops.
 It is most noted for its iconic flying nun creation that has been photographed and published over and over in tourist publications.
-The New York Times described it as “one of the most beautiful bookstores in the world” and many other prestigious publications have added to the list of accolades.
+The New York Times described it as “one of the most beautiful bookstores in the world” and many other prestigious publications have been added to the list of accolades.

 There are six factory buildings at LX Factory — this particular factory building had originally been a printing and publishing business in the 19th century.
 The printing presses were left inside when the building was abandoned — probably too heavy to move! — and are now part of the decor.
 It is a large space, big enough for concerts, exhibitions, and presentations and accented with a grand staircase.
 There are two floors with thousands of books, mainly Portuguese and a few English titles.
 It also has a café and a small cinema in the back — a fine place to pause and browse through the books.